-- Are there parking meters in the road we are working or is it resident parking only – as many roads in places like Hampstead are?
+- Are there metred bays for parking in the road we are working, or is it resident parking only, as many roads in places like Hampstead are?

 - If the road is resident parking only, can the property owner provide parking vouchers, or are we able to get a pre-booked parking exemption?

-- Are we going into the congestion charge zone?
+- Are we going into the congestion and / or ULEZ charge zone?

 - When removing rubbish, such as plaster debris etc. following hacking off, are we allowed to stack bags on the pavement for short periods of time?

 - Is it going to be possible to get tools and materials into the property?
-Some basement flats have very difficult entrance areas where the steps go down from pavement level?
+Some basement flats have very difficult entrance areas where steep and uneven steps go down from pavement level to the basement area.